geodynamics/aspect/cookbooks/visualizing_phase_diagram/doc/visualizing_phase_diagram.md

 depth, Clapeyron slope, and other key parameters.

 The model domain is 800 km by 800 km box.
-Initial temperature increases from 273&nbsp;K on the left side to 2273&nbsp;K on the right side.
+Initial temperature increases from 273 K on the left side to 2273 K on the right side.
 Pressure, on the other hand, increases from the top of the box to the bottom with a constant gradient.
 This is assured by assigning a constant density with zero expansivity.
 It differs from a classic phase diagram only in the direction of